The 2025 NSW Rural Women's Gathering will be held in Lismore on Saturday 25 October!

 Rural Women's Gathering History Book

-In 2023 the Rural Women's Gathering celebrated 30 years strong, to commemorate this momentous occasion, the RWN reflected on 30 years of Rural Women’s Gatherings and the incredible committees who made it all possible and created a history book.
+In 2023 the Rural Women's Gathering celebrated 30 years of Gatherings, to commemorate this momentous occasion, the RWN reflected on 30 years of Rural Women’s Gatherings and the incredible committees who made it all possible and created a history book.
 The history book titled 'The NSW Rural Women's Network: 30 Years Strong - A History of the Rural Women's Gathering', was launched during NSW Women's Week 2024 at the Armidale International Women's Day event.

 Registrations are open for those wishing to receive a hardcopy version of the book, while stocks last.
 A digital version is also available to view and download below.